 Thanks to his first coach, Alexey Karpov, Lev progressed very fast and by the end of his first year of training, he became the strongest cadet Epee fencer in Singapore, year after year proving to be the strongest fencer, first in Cadet category (U17), followed by Junior category (U21).

-Now Lev is doing his National Service in Singapore.
+Now Lev is successful Singapore.
 Upon return, Lev is planning to resume his training as well as start his University study.

 From the age of 16-year Lev has been ranked No. 1 in Singapore in Junior Category (U21).

 2017 (gold) - 21 yrs.old

 2015 (silver) - 18 yrs.old

 Taipei (Seniors) Open